-DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS 1.
-Contact appropriate entities to establish a transition team, including: • A member of the PCSC staff • A member of the SDE staff • Charter school board chair • Lead administrator from the charter school • Lead finance person from the charter school • Additional members as deemed appropriate 2.
-Develop plan, review roles of primary entities, identify individuals responsible for closure tasks, and exchange contact information.
-School, PCSC, SDE Establish a Schedule for Meetings and Interim Status Reports Agree on a meeting schedule to review progress and interim, written status reports to include: Reassignment of students and transfer of student records.
-Identification of long-term storage location of student and personnel records; plan for access and communication to parents regarding access.
-Notification to entities doing business with the school.
-The status of the school's finances, including outstanding expenses and payment of creditors and contractors.
-Sale, dissolution, or return of assets.
-Submission of all required reports and data to the authorizer and/or state.
+DESCRIPTION OF REQUIRED ACTIONS ENTITIES INVOLVED INDIVIDUALS RESPONSIBLE DEADLINE STATUS Establish Transition Team, Develop Closure Plan, and Assign Roles 1.
+Contact appropriate entities to establish a transition team, including: School, PCSC, SDE Establish a Schedule for Meetings and Interim Status Reports Agree on a meeting schedule to review progress and interim, written status reports to include: 1.
+Reassignment of students and transfer of student records.
+2. Identification of long-term storage location of student and personnel records; plan for access and communication to parents regarding access.
+3. Notification to entities doing business with the school.
+4. The status of the school's finances, including outstanding expenses and payment of creditors and contractors.
+5. Sale, dissolution, or return of assets.
+6. Submission of all required reports and data to the authorizer and/or state.
 School Submit Final Closure Report Submit the completed closure Protocol document and appropriate final closure documents to the PCSC (see the Reporting section for more details).
 School